 Key at bottom of page.

-a: When unstressed, as it usually is, the indefinite article a has the weak form /ə/.
+are: When unstressed, as it usually is, are has the weak form /ə/.

 - /ɪz/ after /s z ʃ ʒ ʧ ʤ/

 - /z/ after vowels and the remaining voiced consonants.